 Term Part: A one-character code to allow the designation of multiple teaching modules within a regular term but are not a full term in length.
-This field can be blank for full semester/quarter terms; otherwise, if modules exist, code each part using numbers and/or letters.
+This field can be blank for full semester/quarter terms; otherwise, if

 Total Student Contact Hours Scheduled: The amount, to tenths, of semester contact hours scheduled for the semester/quarter.
 "No credit" or non-credit courses should have a value of 000.0 (zero)., coded as 0000.
 Actual credit earned should be reflected for variable contact hour courses.